isomerpages/np-infosite/_notebook/Download Notebook eBrochure.md

 </div>
 </div>
 <div class="isomer-card-body">
+<div class="isomer-card-title">Models for Purchase rev 1</div>
 <div class="isomer-card-description">Please upload screenshot of your Letter of Acceptance/Student ID, when
 placing an online order at the notebook supplier website.
-The notebooks will be available for purchase, subject to stock availability, until end Feb 2026.</div>
+Notebooks will be available for purchase, subject to stock availability.</div>
 </div>
 </div>
 </div>